microsoft/mona-saas/README.md

 > You don't have to use Azure Logic Apps.
 [Event Grid offers a wide range of built-in options for handling events.](https://learn.microsoft.com/azure/event-grid/event-handlers)

 ### Test your event integrations

+Mona makes it easy to test your Marketplace integrations before going live with your SaaS offer.

+From the Mona admin center, click on the **Integration testing** tab.
+On this tab, you'll find two URLs: